French Passport Photo Requirements 2026: France 35x45, No White Background

 - Passlens crops to 35 x 45 mm and validates face dimensions (32–36 mm).

-- AI background removal applies the correct French blue-grey background — not white.
+- Use the background cleanup step to preview a French blue-grey or light grey background - not white.

 - Review the compliance check for face centering, expression, and background colour.